 For a general methodology of dialogue in Systemic interventions, both the Bohmian and Nelsonian methods are important.
 Systems Sensitive Dialogue Intervention takes into consideration both content and process.
-Dialogue intervention can focus solely on content but often such dialogues does not have an impact on the way people interact.
+Dialogue intervention can focus solely on content but often such dialogues do not have an impact on the way people interact.
 It does not provide dialoguers with a new ability for interaction e.g. systems sensitivity.
-The merits of Socratic Dialogue in a Systemic Intervention is that it provides a structured way to engage in dialogue about a given issue and that dialoguers find perspectives on the issue from personal experience, thus avoiding speculation and possible power differences due to, for example, educational level or position.
+The merits of Socratic Dialogue in a Systemic Intervention is that it provides a structured way to engage in dialogue and that dialoguers find perspectives on the issue from personal experience, thus avoiding speculation and possible power differences due to, for example, educational level or position.

-When the choice of method is based on the needs of the human system engaging in dialogue, a combination of methods can be useful.
-For instance, a conflict situation might require that participants improve their listening skills, are encouraged to show respect for other stakeholders, and learn to thinking together.
-However, to engage in a dialogue with no agenda can easily grow into a feeling that it is a waste time especially if it is a conflict situation and in times of pressing problems (Frydman et al., 2000; Slotte and Hämäläinen 2004).
+When the choice of method is based on the needs of the human system that is to be engaged in dialogue, a combination of methods can be useful.
+For instance, a conflict situation might require that participants improve their listening skills, are encouraged to show respect for other stakeholders, and learn to think together.
+However, to engage in a dialogue with no agenda can easily grow into a feeling that it is a waste time especially if it is a conflict situation and in times of pressing problems (Frydman et al., 2000; Slotte and Hämäläinen, 2003).

 Systems Sensitive Dialogue Intervention emphasizes creative design of dialogue interventions.
-This has, for example been done in a natural resources decision making context (Slotte and Hämäläinen 2003) where the reflection on boundaries as an improvement itself became important.
-The creative mix of dialogue methods can also be strengthened by other dialogue-related methods such as Appreciative Inquiry (Copperrider and Whitney 1999; Norum 2003) and Communication Other/Wise (Bokeno 2002).
+This has, for example been done in a natural resources decision making context (Slotte and Hämäläinen, 2003) where the reflection on boundaries as an improvement itself became important.
+The creative mix of dialogue methods can also be strengthened by other dialogue-related methods such as Appreciative Inquiry (Cooperrider and Whitney, 1999; Norum, 2001) and Communication Other/Wise (Bokeno, 2002).